cstate/cstate/README.md

 You can support the creator of this project by starring, sharing, using cState and/or [financially supporting the author](https://github.com/sponsors/mistermantas).
 Thank you!

+## Sponsors

+cState's development is being sposnored by [Instatus](https://instatus.com/) from June, 2022.

 ## Examples 🥳

 ### Official